junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 >
 > Cas in god+leviathan form get beaten up by 3 archangels together, Dean freak out outside, Cas willing to self-sacrifice, self-explode, all red and black and blood and goo
 >
-> (a little bit horror jump scare scene:) after explode, Dean mourn outside, already in widower state, Sam/Adam also there (?); a sudden bloody hand on the wall and pull himself up, Cas barely alive but does survive and climb out of Cage on his own, 3 archangels even worse state, back to primal form
+> (a little bit horror jump scare scene:) after explode, Dean mourn outside, already in widower state; a sudden bloody hand on the wall and pull himself up, Cas barely alive but does survive and climb out of Cage on his own, 3 archangels even worse state, back to primal form
 >
 > turn out cancels out both problems, explosion used up all god juice, powered/poisoned by and kill all leviathan part, Cas is strong/lucky enough to survive
 >